 Criminal charges can be resolved in one of four ways:

-- A person with a history of drug use and convictions for drug crimes or drug related crimes may be eligible for Drug Court.
-During the supervised twelve month, outpatient, drug treatment program, the criminal justice and the public health systems unite together to meaningfully treat chemically dependant offenders, thereby reducing drug use, increasing public safety and improving the quality of life for the community.
+- A person with a history of drug use and convictions for drug crimes or drug-related crimes may be eligible for Drug Court.
+During the supervised twelve months, outpatient, drug treatment program, the criminal justice, and the public health systems unite together to meaningfully treat chemically dependent offenders, thereby reducing drug use, increasing public safety and improving the quality of life for the community.

 - A Conditional Discharge is available for defendants charged with a drug crime who have no prior drug convictions.
 The sentencing and proceedings are deferred while the accused agrees to be placed on probation and participate in a treatment and rehabilitation program.
 If the terms of the probationary period set by the court are met, then the charges are dismissed.